 All Prime members benefit from free premium, priority and same-day delivery with their membership.
 However, you can save extra money by choosing ‘No-Rush’ delivery if you don’t need your orders immediately.
 By selecting the no-rush shipping option, your order will be delivered within 3-5 days and Amazon will reward you with an automatic discount to your current order or on your next order.

-There are many ways to save money while shopping on Amazon with an Amazon Prime membership, including shopping the Daily Deals (opens in new tab), choosing pre-owned or open-box items from the Amazon Warehouse (opens in new tab) and even using Amazon discount codes (opens in new tab).
+There are many ways to save money while shopping on Amazon with an Amazon Prime membership, including shopping the Daily Deals, choosing pre-owned or open-box items from the Amazon Warehouse and even using Amazon discount codes.

-For more money-saving tips, check out the best streaming service deals (opens in new tab) and Amazon Fire TV Stick deals (opens in new tab) for this month.
-Make sure to check out my guides on how to save money on Netflix (opens in new tab), Disney+ (opens in new tab), NOW TV (opens in new tab), Apple TV+ (opens in new tab), YouTube Premium (opens in new tab) and StarzPlay (opens in new tab).
+For more money-saving tips, check out the best streaming service deals and Amazon Fire TV Stick deals for this month.
+Make sure to check out my guides on how to save money on Netflix, Disney+, NOW TV, Apple TV+, YouTube Premium and StarzPlay.